 There are also many other ways in which privilege can be waived.
 As confidentiality is an essential precondition to the existence and maintenance of the privilege, waiver will often occur where the actions of a party are plainly inconsistent with the maintenance of that confidentiality.
 This can include where the substance of legal advice is disclosed in company announcements, where legal advice is referred to in correspondence to support a position (including in correspondence with regulators), or when the effect of legal advice is disclosed and recorded in minutes of board meetings.

 Where an investigation deals with cross-border subject matter, the company should take into account the fact that rules regarding privilege can vary between jurisdictions, so that communications protected by privilege in Australia may not receive the same treatment elsewhere.

 Internal investigations are an important tool for identifying, minimising and remediating actual or alleged corporate wrongdoing.
 The way in which an internal investigation is conducted can also have significant benefits for preparing for and responding to any associated civil and criminal proceedings.
 Yet there is obviously no one-size-fits-all solution.
 The subject matter of each internal investigation, along with any regulatory involvement, will shape the many forensic decisions to be made during each investigation.

-Having in place an appropriate regime for conducting internal investigations, taking into account the topics outlined in this article (as well as the effective conduct of internal investigations), is viewed positively by Australian courts and regulators as a sign of good corporate governance.
-Indeed, when used properly, the internal investigations process is not only a valuable part of a company's arsenal to respond to allegations of wrongful conduct, but a deterrent to future wrongful conduct, thereby yielding an even greater benefit to the company in the medium-to-long term.
+Having in place an appropriate regime for the effective conduct of internal investigations, taking into account the topics outlined in this article, is viewed positively by Australian courts and regulators as a sign of good corporate governance.
+Indeed, when used properly, the internal investigations process is not only a valuable part of a company’s arsenal to respond to allegations of wrongful conduct, but a deterrent to future wrongful conduct, thereby yielding an even greater benefit to the company in the medium to long term.